Ben-Cavanagh/Projects/README.md

   4. Output the maximum load and sub-array coordinates for each processor.

 ## Marble Machine
-**Summary:** Team project to develop a progam to help create a functional and visually-appealing marble machine.
+**Summary:** Engineering project software to enable the functionality and control of physical electronic components of a box called the Marble Machine.

 **Details:**
 - **Language Used:** C++
-- **Goal:** To create a box that guides marbles through the box from the entrance to the exit.
+- **Goal:** To plan, design, and implement a program for the motor and LED components of the box to guide marbles through the box from the entrance to the exit.
 - **Components:** LEDs and 2 types of motors.
 - **Subsystems:**
   - Rotating ferris wheel.